smithjustinm/yellow_taxi/README.md

 ### Tradeoffs
 A few tradeoffs were made in the design of this project.
 The first is that the data was uploaded manually to the database.
-Without a running Airflow instance, it was not possible to automate the data upload (and local Airflow might not have cut it for this project).
+Without a running Airflow instance, it was not possible to automate the data upload (and local Airflow might not have cut it for this project; though I started down that path, as one can see with [this repo](https://github.com/smithjustinm/airflow_operations)).

 The second tradeoff was choosing to use a basic aggregate function to get the distance percentile instead of relying on the Timescale hyperfunction.
 However, the table used is a hypertable, which does result in better performance.